Rome (unit 4)

 Currency and the Collapse of the Roman Empire (infographic) = article 5

-Analyzing the Causes:
+Analyzing the Causes of Decline:

 In mixed groups, using the white boards, use only the names of the causes (economic, military, etc) and draw arrows between them.
 Indicate if arrows are direct or indirect causes.